-Since the survey was carried out some of the units listed as vacant may have been occupied, but this will be reflected in the 2018 report.
-The locations of these sites were all within the Newgate Lane/Ratcliffe Gate local centre and are shown on the following map.
+Since the survey was carried out some of the units listed as vacant may have been occupied, but this will be reflected in the 2019 report.
+The locations of these sites are shown on the following maps.
 It should be noted that total floor space figures may not add up due to rounding.
 The Use Classes Order reference is the last known use of the property.